DCC Danish Film, Television and Streaming

 of Nordic Noir and Danish TV and streaming series continues to make

-extraordinary contribution to entertainment and art film, tv and
+extraordinary contributions to entertainment and art film, TV, and

 streaming: Overwhelming success in recent years is witnessed by the

 many Emmy, BAFTA, Cannes, and Oscar wins.
 The course interrogates

 the role of screen sexuality, gender and racial representations,